Rays vs Tigers Odds, Spread, and Total

 Rays vs Tigers Predictions and Picks

-Tampa Bay is 21-17 on the road and 3-7 in its last ten games.
-The team ranks seventh in runs scored, third in batting average, 12th in on-base percentage, and tenth in slugging percentage.
+Tampa Bay is 21-18 on the road and 3-7 in its last ten games.
+The team ranks seventh in runs scored, third in batting average, 13th in on-base percentage, and tenth in slugging percentage.
 On the pitching side, they rank 14th in ERA.
-Junior Caminero leads the team in home runs and RBIs, though he went hitless in Game 1.
-The Rays will look to get the home run ball going and score some early runs.
-On the mound for Tampa Bay is Ryan Pepiot, who is 6-6 with a 3.34 ERA.
-He has seven quality starts this season, usually allows just a few hits, and his strikeout numbers have been trending up.
+Junior Caminero leads the team in home runs and RBIs, though he has gone hitless in this series.
+Tampa is missing the big hit and late-game offense.
+On the mound for the Rays is Zack Littell, who is 7-7 with a 3.50 ERA.
+He has seven quality starts this season and has allowed just one run in each of his last three starts.

-Detroit is 31-14 at home and 7-3 in its last ten games.
-The team ranks fifth in runs scored, ninth in batting average, tenth in on-base percentage, and sixth in slugging percentage.
+Detroit is 32-14 at home and 8-2 in its last ten games.
+The team ranks fifth in runs scored, tenth in batting average, tenth in on-base percentage, and sixth in slugging percentage.
 On the pitching side, they rank third in ERA.
-Riley Greene leads the team in batting average, home runs, and RBIs; he recorded a hit and an RBI in Game 1.
-The Tigers are looking for their fifth straight win and aim to keep their strong pitching going.
-On the mound for Detroit is Jack Flaherty, who is 5-9 with a 4.84 ERA.
-He has five quality starts this season, but has been inconsistent lately, and walks have been an issue.
+Riley Greene leads the team in home runs and RBIs, though he struck out three times in Game 2.
+The Tigers are looking for their sixth straight win and aim to keep their strong pitching going.
+On the mound for the Tigers is Reese Olson, who is 4-3 with a 2.89 ERA.
+He has three quality starts this season and four shutouts.

 Best Bet: Under